Last Updated on

 First, let’s talk about what you want your 40 card deck to look like.
 There is a sweet spot for the ratio of creatures vs spells, the amount of lands in a deck, and for the converted mana costs (CMCs).
 We’ve put it all down in a graph for you:

-Your “Mana Curve” or simply “Curve” is a depiction of your cards spread out in piles based on their Converted Mana Cost.
-A typical draft deck should look somewhere close to this: Lots of 2-drops and 3-drops, with fewer and fewer cards on the outside of your curve.
+Your “mana curve”, or simply “curve”, is a depiction of your cards spread out in piles based on their CMC.
+A typical draft deck should have lots of 2-drops and 3-drops, with fewer and fewer cards on the outside of your curve.
 Of course you can play around with it a bit as you become more familiar with the cards, but usually you’ll want your deck to end up looking something like this.

-When you’re preparing for a draft make sure to look over the set you’re going to be drafting, it will help you get familiar with the cards and what they do.
-Pay close attention to the commons and uncommons in a set.
-These are the cards you will encounter most, so knowing which ones to snap up and which ones to avoid beforehand can definitely pay off.
+When you’re preparing for a draft, make sure to look over the set you’re going to be drafting.
+This will help you get familiar with the cards and what they do.
+Pay particularly close attention to the Commons and Uncommons in a set.
+These are the cards you will encounter the most, so knowing which ones to snap up and which ones to avoid beforehand will definitely pay off.

 A great acronym to remember during a draft is BREAD, which stands for Bombs, Removal, Evasion, Aggro, and Duds/Dregs.
 While BREAD is a very blunt way to view drafting and has fallen somewhat out of favor as the years have gone by, it’s definitely a decent place for a newbie to begin learning how to evaluate cards.
 Remembering this acronym during your draft might help you make better decisions on what to pick and what not to.
-We will shortly explain all of them:
+Here’s a short and sweet explanation for each part:

 - Removal.
-Your opponents will be playing a lot of creatures, so having an answer to them is crucial.
-Cards like Murder, Shock, Pacifism, Frost Lynx, and Rabid Bite will be your best friend when the time comes to deal with a creature.
-The key here is for removal to be efficient — ie cheap.
+Your opponents will probably be playing a lot of creatures, so having an answer to them is crucial.
+Cards like Murder, Shock, Pacifism, Frost Lynx, and Rabid Bite will be your best friends when the time comes to deal with a creature.
+The key here is for removal to be efficient—i.e., cheap.

 - Aggro.
-With this think of cards that are literally beaters.
+With this, think of cards that are literally beaters.
 They will often win quick and fast.
-Think of the following: Scampering Scorcher, Lavakin Brawler, Audacious Thief, Centaur Courser.
+Think of the following: Scampering Scorcher, Lavakin Brawler, Audacious Thief, and Centaur Courser.

 Ranked draft (BO1) strategies

-With ranked draft you only need to worry about playing one game in a match, so your picks have to be consistent with only your deck’s main strategy for those BO1 matches.
-There is no need to have a sideboard, so making picks based on that won’t get you very far as you’ll never have the opportunity to use them.
+With ranked draft, you’re only going to be playing one game in a match, so your picks have to be consistent with your deck’s main strategy for those BO1 matches.
+There’s no need to have a sideboard, so making picks based on that won’t get you very far as you’ll never have the opportunity to use them.

 There are some exceptions to this rule: sometimes a particular format will have a strong enough showing of a certain kind of card that it can be worth it to put something you might otherwise sideboard in your main deck.
-For example: with the prevalence of fliers in M20, many green decks will want to have a copy of Plummet if they would otherwise lose to those creatures.
+With the prevalence of enchantments in Theros, cards like Revoke Existence and Natural End are more likely to come in handy.

 You want to prioritize having cards that are strong in a wide variety of decks, something that becomes a little more nuanced when you’re doing a traditional draft.

-When you’re playing traditional draft, you have to think about picking cards for your sideboard next to building a great deck.
-You’ll be playing best of three matches (BO3), so now cards like Fry and Noxious Grasp can become much more interesting.
+When you’re playing traditional draft, you have to think about picking cards for your sideboard along with building a great deck.
+You’ll be playing BO3 matches, so cards like Fry and Noxious Grasp can now become much more interesting.
 After game one, they can be just the push to tip the scales in your favor, because you’ll have the information of what the opponent is playing and can adjust your deck accordingly.